Hospice care in the United States: History and statistics

 The first hospices are believed to have originated in the 11th century, when for the first time the terminally ill were permitted into places dedicated to treatment by Crusaders.
 In the early 14th century, the order of the Knights Hospitaller of St. John of Jerusalem opened the first hospice in Rhodes, meant to provide refuge for travelers and care for the ill and dying.
 The hospice practice languished until revived in the 17th century in France by the Daughters of Charity of Saint Vincent de Paul and, later, by the Irish Sisters of Charity, who opened St Joseph's Hospice in London, England in 1902.
 In the 1950s at St. Joseph's, Cicely Saunders developed many of the foundational principles of modern hospice care.
 She later founded St Christopher's Hospice in London.

 In 1971, Hospice, Inc. was founded in the United States, the first organization to introduce the principles of modern hospice care to that country, where medical care had focused on fighting illness through hospital stays.
+In 1974, Florence Wald, along with two pediatricians and a chaplain, established the first hospice in the United States: Connecticut Hospice, located in Branford, CT.
 Throughout the 1970s, the philosophies of hospice were being implemented throughout the United States.
 The hospice movement in the United States became distinguished from that in Britain, according to Stephen Connor's Hospice: Practice, Pitfalls and Promise, by "a greater emphasis on use of volunteers and more focus on psychological preparation for death".
 In 1982 Medicare, a social insurance program in the United States, added hospice services to its coverage.
 On September 13, 1982, by request of the senate, US President Ronald Reagan proclaimed the week of November 7 through November 14, 1982, as National Hospice Week.